 Our annual congregational meeting will be a Zoom meeting on Sunday July 12 at 12:15pm.
 Our constitution prohibits voting in absentia or by proxy, but as long as members can see and hear one another, our synod has said a Zoom meeting and vote is authorized by State law.

 Assuming we know in time that GROW/Ballard P-Patch is able to buy our property, we expect to vote on the budget for our Vision-Aligned Building Renovation on same Sunday.
-Zoom discussions will be arranged in the two weeks before any vote on the renovation.
+Additional Zoom meetings will be held before the congregational meeting so we all have plenty of time to discuss this important undertaking.
+We may use “breakout” rooms (like we used on Healing Service Sunday) for smaller groups, who then bring thoughts to the larger group at the meetings.

 Confidential voting will be possible by Zoom.
 Details are NOT worked out yet, but it will likely involve check-in to be sure each participant is a full voting member, assigning each person a unique number, and then using that number on a “survey” tool to vote.
 We are also still working out how to handle those without computers.